FranciscoDA/psvm/README.md

 ```

 ### Description
-There are 9 S4 classes implemented in psvm4r.
+There are several S4 classes implemented in psvm4r that bind to libpsvm objects.
 We can divide them among Kernel and Classifier classes:

 #### Kernel classes
 These classes support an `object$get(x,y)` method.
 Where `x` and `y` are numeric vectors.
 This returns the element in the kernel matrix for vectors `x` and `y`.
-The following classes are available with their constructor parameters:
+The following classes are available with their respective constructor parameters:
  * `LinearKernel()`
  * `PolynomialKernel(degree, constant)`
  * `RbfKernel(gamma)`